jfmengels/eslint-plugin-fp/readme.md

 ## Rules

 - [no-let](docs/rules/no-let.md) - Forbid the use of `let`.
+- [no-mutation](docs/rules/no-mutation.md) - Forbid the use of mutating operators.
 - [no-this](docs/rules/no-this.md) - Forbid the use of `this`.

 ## Recommended configuration